danbz/aesthetic-programming/7-VocableCode/Readme.md

 6. For each new batch of the text shown on screen, one can hear a voice that speaks one of the texts.
 7. It seems there is a maximum limit of text appearing on screen for each new batch.
 8. ...

+Task 2: Now turn to the source code (go to section 7.4).
+Based on the existing programming knowledge that you have then map out your previous observations and locate the corresponding block of code.

+Task 3: By reading the source code (go to section 7.4), one might discover that this is not the most 'efficient' way of writing code.
+What does it mean and can you spot the redundancy?

 ## 7.3 Textuality
 Although the artwork *Vocable Code* is about voices, voices and text are interlinked in the work.
 The program will pick only one selected text to speak/play at a time.
 Other selected text will be display dynamically on a screen.
 In terms of language, one can look into the meaning and semantics of text, but the placement of words and other design attributes also change the way of how one might perceive and interpret the queer statements.
 Queer statements are randomly selected, randomly presented and randomly spoken but at the same time they are also randomly combined and disrupted by mathematical chaos.